iSadist/KrustyCookies/README.md

 by first clicking the 'Update' button to the left, changing the amount and clicking 'Save'.
 A new ingredient is added to the recipe by clicking 'New Ingredient'.
 Each ingredient can be removed by clicking 'Remove' next to it.

-The second window handles Orders and Customers.
+The view on the right handles Orders and Customers.
 Here, orders can be inspected by first filtering by the start and end dates and selecting the order from the list.
 The products and the amount will be shown below.
 Customers can be listed in the same way by switching to the 'Customer' tab.
+However, no orders can be created since this was not a part of the assignment.

-Finally, the last window handles the pallets.
-They are listed the same way as orders but with the ability to filter on products.
+Finally, the view on the left handles the pallets.
+They are listed the same way as orders but with the ability to filter on products, date, pallet id or customer.
 To block a pallet, the user simply clicks on the pallet he wishes to block and selects 'Yes'.
 In the blocked tab all the blocked pallets are listed.
 To unblock a pallet the user clicks on the desired pallet and selects 'Yes'.
 For producing pallets the user must head to the 'Production' tab.
-Here the pallet number is scanned in as well as product selected from the drop down list.
+Here the product is selected from the drop down list and the pallet will be produced by clicking 'Scan in'.
 If there are any problems with producing a pallet a message will be shown just under the 'Scan in' button.